Indian cuisine: History

-After 9000 BCE, a first period of indirect contacts between Fertile Crescent and Indus Valley civilisations seems to have occurred as a consequence of the Neolithic Revolution and the diffusion of agriculture.
-Wheat and barley were first grown around 7000 BCE, when agriculture spread from the Fertile Crescent to the Indus Valley.
+Indian cuisine reflects an 8,000-year history of groups and cultures interacting with the Indian subcontinent, creating the diversity of flavours and regional cuisines found in modern-day India.
+After 9000 BCE, a first period of indirect prehistoric contacts between the Fertile Crescent and the Indus Valley seems to have occurred as a consequence of the Neolithic Revolution and the diffusion of agriculture.
+Around 7000 BCE, agriculture spread from the Fertile Crescent to the Indus Valley, and wheat and barley began to be grown.
 Sesame and humped cattle were domesticated in the local farming communities.
 Mehrgarh is one of the earliest sites with evidence of farming and herding in South Asia.
 By 3000 BCE, turmeric, cardamom, black pepper and mustard were harvested in India.

-From Around 2350 BCE the evidence for imports from the Indus to Ur in Mesopotamia have been found, as well as Clove heads which are thought to originate from the Moluccas in Maritime Southeast Asia were found in a 2nd millennium BC site in Terqa.
-Akkadian Empire records mention timber, carnelian and ivory as being imported from Meluhha by Meluhhan ships, Meluhha being generally considered as the Mesopotamian name for the Indus Valley Civilisation.
+From around 2350 BCE, evidence for imports from the Indus to Ur in Mesopotamia appears, while cloves from the Moluccas were found in Terqa.
+Akkadian Empire records mention timber, carnelian and ivory imported from Meluhha, meaning the Indus Valley Civilisation.

-Vedic age

-The ancient Hindu text Mahabharata mentions rice and vegetable cooked together, and the word "pulao" or "pallao" is used to refer to the dish in ancient Sanskrit works, such as Yājñavalkya Smṛti.
-Ayurveda, ancient Indian system of wellness, deals with holistic approach to the wellness, and it includes food, dhyana (meditation) and yoga.
+The Mahabharata mentions rice and vegetable cooked together, and the word "pulao" is used to refer to the dish in works such as Yājñavalkya Smṛti.
+Filipino cuisine was influenced by Indian cuisine.

-Antiquity

-Early diet in India mainly consisted of legumes, vegetables, fruits, grains, dairy products, and honey.
-Staple foods eaten today include a variety of lentils (dal), whole-wheat flour (aṭṭa), rice, and pearl millet (bājra), which has been cultivated in the Indian subcontinent since 6200 BCE.
-The Sangam literature, which is specific to South India, mentions that fish, crab, forest cattle, pork, monitor lizard, and poultry were consumed in the region together with a variety of millets, sago, sugarcane, dairy products, honey, and rice.

-Over time, segments of the population embraced vegetarianism during the Śramaṇa movement while an equitable climate permitted a variety of fruits, vegetables, and grains to be grown throughout the year.

-A food classification system that categorised any item as saatvic, raajsic, or taamsic developed in Yoga tradition.
-The Bhagavad Gita proscribes certain dietary practices (chapter 17, verses 8–10).

-Consumption of beef is taboo, due to cows being considered sacred in Hinduism.
-Beef is generally not eaten by Hindus in India except for Kerala, parts of southern Tamil Nadu and the north-east.
+Later, arrivals from Arabia, Central Asia, and centuries of trade relations and cultural exchange resulted in a significant influence on each region's cuisines, such as the adoption of the tandoor in the Middle East from northwestern India.

+A major influence was the rule of the Mughal dynasty in India.
+Mughlai cuisine combined Persian and Hindu cooking, resulting in a range of characteristic dishes such as pilau, biryani, and kebabs.
+The Portuguese and British during their rule introduced techniques such as baking, and foods from the New World and Europe.
+New-world vegetables include tomato, potato, sweet potato, peanut, squash, and chilli.
+The British introduced cauliflower in 1822.
+Around the end of the 18th century, the Scotsman Robert Lindsay mentions a Sylheti man cooking a curry for his family.

+Common approaches